gvwilson/thirdbit/src/fiction/still-book/index.md

 between its bars.

 She ran the last few steps, heedless of the ice.
-The bars were too close together---she could reach through, but couldn't squeeze past them.
+The bars were too close together—she could reach through, but couldn't squeeze past them.
 And her violin was disappearing into the darkness!

 Still looked around wildly.
 There wasn't a gate.
 There wasn't an alarm